 - Difficulty: moderate

-- Ascending : 704 m – one way
+- Ascending: 704 m – one way

 - Descending: 166 m – one way

 You can find Planina Blato about 20 minutes from the small Slovenian village, Stara Fuzina.
-It is recommended to go with a car (20 minutes by car) you will only have to pay a toll of €12-15 to reach Planina.
+It is recommended to go in a car (20 minutes by car) you will only have to pay a toll of €12-15 to reach Planina.

 #1 Planina Blato - Koca na Planini hut (1 hour)

-After parking the car, go backwards a little bit where you came from and you will see the signposted path that leads to the hut (Koca na Planini pri Jezeru).
+After parking the car, go back a little bit where you came from and you will see the signposted path that leads to the hut (Koca na Planini pri Jezeru).
 After about 1 hour of descending, coming out of the forest you will catch a glimpse of the alpine hut, where you can even have lunch-or continue your trip.

 #2 Hut Koca na Planini - Planina Visevnik (30 minutes)

-After that your next destination will be Planina Visevnik.
-On the fabulous alpine pasture you will pass by pleasant-looking wooden houses.
+After that, your next destination will be Planina Visevnik.
+On the fabulous alpine pasture, you will pass by pleasant-looking wooden houses.
 You can rest a little and take great pictures here if you’d like.
 There used to be a cheese factory long ago, but it closed.

 #3 Planina Visevnik – Planina Ovcarija – Stapce – Koča pri Triglavskih jezerih (2 hours)

 Your journey will continue through another alpine pasture, the Ovcarija, then through the Stapce pass – which is the highest altitude of the hike.
-Then the trip continues with a steep descending path towards the Seven Lakes Valley to the Double Lake.
+Then the trip continues with a steeply descending path towards the Seven Lakes Valley to the Double Lake.

-At the lakes you will find the hut Koca pri Triglavskih jezerih, which I will write about in detail further in the article.
+At the lakes, you will find the hut Koca pri Triglavskih jezerih, which I will write about in detail further in the article.